flutter/devtools/packages/devtools_app/benchmark/README.md

 ## Comparing two benchmark test runs

-There are two different ways to calculate the delta between two benchmark test runs.
+There are two ways to calculate the delta between two benchmark test runs:
-Choose the one that best fits your use case.

 1. Compare two benchmarks from file:
     * In order to compare two different benchmark runs, you first need to run the